NatalykaKavalchuk/library_club/README.md

 Technologies used:
 - Django: user-friendly interface of project;
-- Django Rest Framework: allows to easily create a REST API of project.
+- Django Rest Framework (DRF): allows to easily create a REST API of project;
+- Swagger: allows anyone to visualize and interact with the API’s resources.

 The main features that have currently been implemented are: